Organic mattresses, Asian textiles featured

 Marnie Henricksson has hung up her chef’s apron and is shifting her energy to sleeping instead.
 No, the owner of Marnie’s Asian Kitchen, the restaurant she ran in Putnam Valley for many years and, in a pop-up edition, in Cold Spring last summer, is not getting some shuteye, she’s simply doing something different now.

-Hudson Natural, a new retail shop located in Beacon’s east end, featuring all-natural bedding, mattresses, home goods and textiles, is about to open — a soft opening is planned for May 7, while the official takes place on Second Saturday, May 14.
+Hudson Natural, a new retail shop located at 544 Main St. on Beacon’s east end, featuring all-natural bedding, mattresses, home goods and textiles, is about to open — a soft opening is planned for May 7, while the official takes place on Second Saturday, May 14.

 “I like having my own business,” Henricksson says.
 “I tried doing food again, but it didn’t work out,” she said, referring to her culinary history in the region: After Henricksson closed up her popular restaurant, much to the dismay of her loyal customers, she decided to cook again, on a much smaller scale, in a pop-up kitchen which operated out of St. Mary’s Church in Cold Spring, but it lasted only a couple of months before being foiled when the church was told it would have to make major modifications to their kitchen to accommodate a commercial enterprise.